Counseling

 It is designed to provide an overview of Visual Arts while studying a broad variety of art tools and materials.
 With an emphasis on studio production, this course is designed to develop higher level thinking, art related skills, art criticism, art history, and aesthetics.
 There is a fee for this class.
 (Half Year Class)

-Beginning Band Woodwind & Brass - 1845, 1855
+Beginning Band Woodwind & Percussion - 1845

 Intermediate Band - 1740